🏒 Industry Playbooks

 How do optical stores measure customer satisfaction?

-Post-exam surveys, post-purchase surveys, 1-week product satisfaction checks, and periodic relationship NPS are the main methods.
-Customer Echo enables feedback collection at each stage of the optical journey.
+Post-visit surveys, post-purchase surveys, 1-week product satisfaction checks, and periodic relationship NPS are the main methods.
+Customer Echo enables feedback collection at each stage of the optical retail journey β€” focused on operational and shopping experience, not clinical content.

 What is a good NPS for optical retail?